discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 Use **all** Shatters for additional boons.

-Utilise <Skill name="Continuum Split"/> during Precasts and during combat mostly if you either need additional CC, <Boon name="Stability"/>/<Boon name="Aegis"/>, or burst heal.
+<Skill name="Continuum Split"/> gets the most value at Precasts and during combat, if you either need additional CC, <Boon name="Stability"/>/<Boon name="Aegis"/>, or burst heal.

 <Card title="Precasting">
 At the Mistlock Singularity